Choosing a course.

 Ideally a course should give guidance and practice in the techniques for answering EMQs.

-The Stockport course has incorporated EMQs into the lectures to ensure adequate practice.
+The Stockport course has incorporated EMQs into most of the lectures to ensure adequate practice.

 Local courses will be known to your Postgraduate Tutor.